chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 A Performance Test
 ------------------

+This section covers how to make a performance test, including:

+- how to indicate it is a performance test
+- how to specify which parts of the output should be tracked
+- how to validate the output
+- how to specify compilation and execution options that are different from the test's normal run
+- how to track output for multiple tests
+- how to compare against a version written in C
+- how to graph the data that has been tracked

 [Files used to illustrate the running example here can be found at `$CHPL_HOME/test/Samples/Performance`_ in the Chapel source repository]